How Can I Use Facebook to Market My Business Online for Free? Let Us Count The Ways

 Everyday People as Brand Advocates

 Get employees and members to share their content on their personal pages, messenger and groups they’re in.
 Content that’s referenced by family and friends rather than brands is 16 times more likely to be read.
-They should comment their reactions to the content as well.
-Telling your friends and family about a brand because you’re genuinely excited with the results is more effective than a sales rep calling your phone.
+They should comment on their reactions to the content as well.
+Telling your friends and family about a brand because you’re genuinely excited about the results is more effective than a sales rep calling your phone.